reboot-dev/reboot-hello/README.md

 <a id="run-the-application"></a>
 ## Run the application

-### Install Python Requirements
+### Backend via `rsm dev`

-As with most Python applications, this example has requirements that must be installed before the application can run successfully.
-These Python requirements include the Resemble backend library, `reboot-resemble`.
+Our backend is implemented in Python and we must install its dependencies before running it.
+These dependencies include the Resemble backend library, `reboot-resemble`.

 ```sh
 pip install -r backend/src/requirements.txt
 ```

-### `rsm dev`

-To run the application, use the `rsm` CLI:
+To run the application, use the Resemble CLI `rsm`:

 ```shell
 rsm dev